 • Complete all courses in the studio art major.

-• Complete all required education courses for the K-12 Art Education Licensure Program.
+• Complete all required education courses for the K-12 Art Education Licensure Program (see list below).

-• Maintain a cumulative 2.75 GPA for all post-secondary course work (earned at all higher education institutions).
+• Maintain an overall 2.75 GPA in all post-secondary work (earned at all high education institutions) and in their major and minor.

 Please contact the Education Department for specific requirements and deadlines for acceptance to the student teaching semester.